 An MIT is a transaction that occurs without the cardholder’s active participation.
 For a merchant to initiate this sort of transaction, the cardholder must agree to the merchant vaulting their card details and using their payment method on their behalf.
 There are a few types of MITs:

 A CIT is a transaction in which the cardholder actively participates.
 For example, when a cardholder allows a merchant to store their payment credentials and then uses them to make purchases at undetermined intervals.
 There are a few types of CITs:

-In Peacock, you can use a stored credential value to segment any chart in your Default Dashboard, Reports, or Custom Dashboards.
-To do so, click the + More button at the top of a Dashboard or Report, then click Stored Credential in the drop-down menu.
+In Peacock, you can use a stored credential value to segment any chart in your Home dashboard, Standard dashboards, or Custom Dashboards.
+To do so, click the + More button at the top of a dashboard, then click Stored Credential in the drop-down menu.
 Once you click Stored Credential, the list of values appears in the primary filter bar.
 Learn more about Peacock data filters in our Product Documentation

 In Canary, you can now configure triggers to group or subgroup transactions by Stored Credential.
 This means Canary can alert you on events specific to any stored credential value.
 By default, Canary will monitor all stored credential values simultaneously; if you’d prefer to just monitor a few of these values, then enter any of the transaction types (defined above) in a comma delimited list in the Filter field.

 For example, you could create a trigger with the following parameters: